-Option 1 involves the replacement of the Molong No.1 transformer with a new 132/66 kV 30 MVA transformer.
+Option 1 involves the replacement of the Molong No.1 transformer with a new 132/66/11 kV 30 MVA transformer.
 This option involves:

-- Installation of a new 30MVA power transformer and auxiliary transformer. - Installation of new associated switchgear, protection and control systems (secondary systems); - Modifying the oil containment system; and - Civil works.
+- Installation of a new 30MVA power transformer and auxiliary transformer. - Installation of new associated switchgear, protection, metering and control systems (secondary systems); - · Modifying the oil containment system; and - · Associated civil works.

-The new transformer will be installed in a new compound with associated bays to maintain reliability during construction.
+To minimise the interruption of the supply to existing load, the new transformer will be installed in a new compound with associated bays to maintain reliability during construction.
 The old transformer will then be decommissioned and disposed of once the new transformer is in-service.